-- Termurun Waterfall – only a short walk from the carpark, this waterfall has a pool at the bottom you can cool off in.
+- Temurun Waterfall – only a short walk from the car park, this waterfall has a pool at the bottom you can cool off in.

-- Black Sand Beach – don’t expect a full beach of black sand here, instead there are black specks scattered around.
-I think this is one of the best beaches in Langkawi, with very few people so great if you prefer that.
+- Black Sand Beach – don’t expect a full beach of black sand here, instead, there are black specks scattered around.
+I think this is one of the best beaches in Langkawi, with very few people so a great choice if you prefer that.
 Look out for the swing in the trees

-- Tanjung Rhu Beach – Another pristine beach on the northern side of the island, so largely away from the crowds
+- Tanjung Rhu Beach – Another pristine beach on the coastline of Langkawi.
+It can be found on the northern side of the island, largely away from the crowds.

 - Ayer Hangat Village – this spa complex is based around Malaysia’s only saltwater hot spring.
 Sit back and soak your feet in the medicinal waters, or go all out with a massage and full spa treatment

-- Kraf Klompleks Langkawi – call in here to see some of the traditional crafts from Langkawi, including batik prints, jewellery, glass blowing, even beekeeping.
-There are also some small cultural museums to look at
+- Kraf Klompleks Langkawi – call in here to see some of the traditional crafts from Langkawi, including batik prints, jewellery, glass blowing, and even beekeeping.
+There are also some small museums to learn about the Malay culture.

 - Gunung Raya Lookout – this requires a bit of a detour, but enjoy views from the highest point on the island.
 This is a great area for hiking if it’s not too hot

-- Durian Perangin Waterfall – Another good hike to a waterfall, again with a swimming pool at the bottom
+- Durian Perangin Waterfall – Another good hike to a waterfall, this one with a swimming pool at the bottom

 - Galeria Perdana – a museum showing many of the official gifts and awards received by Prime Minister Mahathir Mohamad